typpos/fractorium/Data/BuildGuideQtCreator.md

 fractorium.exe
 ```

-To run it, just double click any of the .exe files.
+Double click fractorium.exe to run it, and use the command line to run the others.

 To run it on a machine which does not have Qt installed, put the .exe and .dll files above along with these files together in one folder